 Is Sports massage good for people who train with weights?

 Sports Massage seems to help this process along.
 Other studies have shown that treatments for sore muscles—such as ice baths and anti-inflammatory medications—can reduce inflammation.
 These tend to block muscle repair and growth.
 Massage, however, appears to not only make you feel better but also speed up muscle recovery.
 Massage therapy can help greatly after a good workout.
 Massage helps the body to recover by moving blood and oxygen and pushing toxins, such as lactic acid, out of the tissue to relieve the soreness. … Yes, deep muscle therapy done correctly will get the lactic acid out of your muscles.
 After a massage, wait about 24 hours before engaging in vigorous exercises, such as running or weight training.
 Exercising too soon after a massage session may impair recovery from the massage, increase soreness and inhibit the effectiveness of the soft tissue work performed during your massage.
 If you go to the gym regularly, you should get massages, often.
-Regular deep tissue massages are extremely beneficial to the average gym-goer, athlete or bodybuilder.
+Regular deep tissue massages are extremely beneficial to the average gym-goer, athlete, or bodybuilder.
 Taking just a 30-45 minute body massage once every 3-4 months will keep your muscles in optimal working order.
 The increased and enhanced blood circulation helps to relieve muscle tension, reduce soreness and make for a faster recovery. … It means that massage can help pain relief, build muscles and encourage their recovery as well.
 Not only does massage feel good on the muscle tissues, it actually is good for them.
 Problems of Deep Tissue Massage. … According to the Mayo Clinic, deep tissue massage is a massage technique that uses slow forceful strokes to target deep layers of muscle and connective tissues.
 It is very helpful for people who suffer from recurrent and severe muscle tightening or who have muscle damage from injuries.
 Massage therapy has been widely used as an aid to reduce pain and promote recovery of injured muscles.
 Hypothesized effects of massage have included moderation of inflammation, improved blood flow, and reduced tissue stiffness, all contributing to pain reduction, the authors continued.
 Many practitioners believe that deep tissue massage releases toxins from the muscles and into the bloodstream.
 They assert that the water helps the kidneys and pancreas to process those toxins. … “To my knowledge, there is no solid base of research to support the notion that massage moves toxins out of the tissues.
-Lactic acid does not cause soreness and massage does not remove lactic acid.
+Lactic acid does not cause soreness and massage do not remove lactic acid.
 However, massage still makes our muscles feel good!
 Massage therapists are fond of saying that massage removes lactic acid from the muscles.
 We need to get up to date on this particular bit of physiology.

-Athletes have discovered that specially designed sports injury massage promotes flexibility, reduces fatigue, improves endurance, helps prevent injuries and prepares their body and mind for optimal performance.
+Athletes have discovered that specially designed sports injury massage promotes flexibility, reduces fatigue, improves endurance, helps prevent injuries, and prepares their body and mind for optimal performance.

 It is the position of the American Massage Therapy Association (AMTA) that those who participate in exercise programs, as well as athletes in training, can benefit from massage therapy.